Learning to synthesise the ageing brain without longitudinal data: Experimental setup

-\textbf{Statistics: } All results are obtained on testing sets, and we show average and std (subscript on all tables).
+\textbf{Statistics: } All results are obtained on testing sets, and we show average and standard deviation (std, as subscript on all tables), estimated by sample mean and variance on the testing set.
 We use \textbf{bold} font to denote the best performing method (for each metric) and an asterisk (*) to denote statistical significance.
 We use a paired t-test (at 5\% level assessed via permutations) to test the null hypothesis that there is no difference between our methods and the best performing benchmark.